A clock is held in a hand, signifying the loss of time as it wastes away.

 There is no moment like the present to tackle time wasting

 Time is a finite resource that often slips away without us noticing.
-If you are struggling to make use of yours at work, the following tips can give you some direction and help you better manage your time.
+If you are struggling to make use of yours at work, we’ve got some advice.

 It is ridiculously easy to lose track of time, both in your personal and working life.
 Keeping on top of tasks, knowing how much time you should give and understanding when to step away because you have reached an impasse, takes practice and discipline.

-Time wasting is incorrectly depicted as a behaviour related to laziness or a lack of commitment, but often, it is simply because it is a skill that needs to be learned and placed at the core of your day, every day, until managing time is second nature.
+Time wasting is incorrectly depicted as a behaviour related to laziness or a lack of commitment, but often it is simply because time management is a skill that needs to be learned and placed at the core of your day, every day, until it becomes second nature.

 So, if you worry that you are wasting your time or, if you feel others are wasting theirs in the workplace and could use a little advice on building skills and seizing every minute, read on.